In Flow, Mihaly Csikszentmihalyi, the author, dissects what “flow” is and how we can reach it.

 How do you know if you are reaching flow?

 - Total immersion: during flow, you don’t even realize what’s happening around you

 - Focus and concentration: you are fully focused on your task

-- Time flies: when you’re in flow you don’t even realize about time passing by, so it feels like time flies
+- Time flies: when you’re in flow, you don’t even realize time passing by, so it feels like time flies

 - Feels good: flow is a rewarding state in itself.
-It gives you a sense of control over work which spills over to a sense of control over your life.
-And you don’t care about problems, worries and what others think of you
+It gives you a sense of control over your work, which spills over into a sense of control over your life.
+And you don’t care about problems, worries, or what others think of you